The Blue Ridge Chorale

 Please stay focused on the director’s instructions and limit unnecessary talking.
 Our time is very precious.

 Attendance is taken each week.
-Members may miss no more than two rehearsals in the concert season without consulting the Music Director.
-If you are to be late or absent, please contact your Chorale Manager,
+Members may miss no more than three rehearsals in the concert season without consulting the Music Director.
+If you are to be late or absent, please contact your Section Leader or Chorale President, Phone: 540-219-8837 or

 In the event of inclement weather, emails/calls will also be sent out in an attempt to contact all members.